NTNU-sondrbaa-2019/CLOUD-PROJECT/README.md

 ### Work Hours

-The group accumulated a total of 200 hours of work hours.
+The group accumulated a total of 200 work hours.